curtwarfield/webdav/README.md

 ~~~
 --addr 192.168.4.200:8111
 ~~~
 The `user` flag is used to specify a username.
-Using a name that doesn't exist on the system will increase security because the user will only have access to the `WebDAV`directory.
+Choose a name that doesn't exist on the server.
 ~~~
 --user poochie
 ~~~